abdelrahmanmetwally/End-to-End-CI-CD-Pipeline-on-GCP-with-Terraform-Provisioned-GKE-and-Jenkins/README.md

 ```
 https://github.com/abdelrahmanmetwally/final-project-infrastructure.git
 ```
-2.Change Directory to terraform-files
+2. Navigate to Terraform directory.
-3.Customize Values in "values.auto.tvars" as you want.
+3. Customize Values in "values.auto.tvars" as you want.
-4. create the backend bucket
+4. Create the backend bucket.
-5.Run terraform commands:
+5. Initialize and apply the Terraform configuration:
 ```
 terraform init
 ```